The best surf is not in San Juan Del Sur.

 To reach any one of the best surfing spots north and south of SJDS you have to take a shuttle.

-For modest dollars, you load into trucks, jeeps, vans, and are driven through back country, down winding dirt paths in four wheel drive, and eventually stop at a beach with few conveniences.
+For modest dollars, you load into trucks, jeeps, vans, and are driven through back country, down winding dirt paths in four wheel drive, and eventually stop at a beach with only a few conveniences.

 The surf in Nicaragua has a good reputation and, on this week, the waves are anywhere from two to five feet.
 Not being a surfer, the waves don’t seem like much, but for Central America, on the Pacific coast, they aren’t bad, according to insiders riding in the back of this open truck with their surfboards close at hand.